SimonBiggs/scriptedforms/README.md

 # Scripted Forms

-Quickly and easily create a powerful reactive form frontend for a python script or package using markdown.
+Quickly and easily create a powerful reactive form frontend for a python package using markdown.

 ## Quick start